 Slow growing effusions, such as those due to autoimmune disease or neoplasms, allow for stretching of the pericardium, and effusions can become quite large before leading to tamponade physiology.

 Patients with cardiac tamponade present similar to patients with other forms of cardiogenic or obstructive shock.
 They may endorse vague symptoms of chest pain, palpitations, shortness of breath, or in more severe cases, dizziness, syncope and altered mental status.
 They may also present in a pulseless electrical activity cardiac arrest.
-The classic physical findings in cardiac tamponade are included in Beck’s triad of hypotension, jugular venous distension, and muffled heart sounds.
+The classic physical findings in cardiac tamponade included in Beck’s triad are hypotension, jugular venous distension, and muffled heart sounds.
 Pulses paradoxus, which is a decrease in systolic blood pressure by more than 10 mm Hg with inspiration is an important physical exam finding that suggests a pericardial effusion is causing cardiac tamponade.
 When fluid compresses the heart and impairs filling, the interventricular septum bows toward the left ventricle during inspiration due to increased venous return to the right side of the heart.
 This further decreases the of the left ventricle leading to decreased left ventricular preload and stroke volume.
 The challenge with making the diagnosis of tamponade with clinical signs alone is difficult since they are neither sensitive nor specific.

 The diagnosis of cardiac tamponade can be suspected on history and physical exam findings.
 ECG may be helpful, especially if it shows low voltages or electrical alternans, which is the classic ECG finding in cardiac tamponade due to the swinging of the heart within the pericardium that is filled with fluid.
 This is a rare ECG finding, and most commonly the ECG finding of cardiac tamponade is sinus tachycardia.
 A chest x-ray may show an enlarged heart and may strongly suggest pericardial effusion if a prior chest radiograph with a normal cardiac silhouette is available for comparison.
 CT chest can also pick up pericardial effusion.